douglasspeck/douglasspeck/README.md

 ## Who am I?

-I am a brazilian teenager, currently finishing High School and studying to become a **polymath**.
+I am a brazilian teenager, graduated from High School and studying to become a **polymath**.
 I am **passionate** about mathematics and educational processes.

 Furthermore, I really enjoy ```web design and programming```, which is my main hobby and I have been developing within my projects.